 What is Operational Stress Control?

-The Operational Stress Control (OSC) program is a part of OPNAV N171, the Navy Suicide Prevention and Operational Stress Control Branch.
+The Operational Stress Control (OSC) program is a part of OPNAV N171, the Navy Suicide Prevention Branch.
 OSC is the foundation of Navy stress related efforts because it facilitates understanding of operational and personal stress, promotes awareness of available resources and provides practical mitigation tools.
 OSC is a shared responsibility between Sailors, command leaders, and families.

 The Operational Stress Control Program maintains a robust strategic communications effort to promote comprehensive wellness and stress navigation throughout the Fleet.
 NavyTHRIVE is OPNAV N171's latest integrated communications campaign, promoting personal responsibility and community support to help Sailors, leaders and families thrive, not just survive.